 Many supposedly haunted sites are vacant or closed at night.
 Being on one of these properties at night could be considered at a time or in a manner not usual for law abiding citizens, and thus cause concern for the safety of the property.
 This might then lead to a loitering or prowling charge.

 Teens and young adults rarely visit haunted sites alone.
 What may start as an innocent plan to observe a haunted area from the road could lead to individuals encouraging one another to step onto the property, or to try to enter a building through an unlocked door or window.
 Just being part of the group, even if not the one to venture onto the property, could get a teen or young adult into trouble.
 Individuals who never left the road have been charged with loitering or prowling if they were with others who did go onto or enter a property.

 When groups of teens and young adults get together, it sometimes only takes one person to make the whole gathering go downhill.
 An individual bringing alcohol into a group of underage teens or adults, or anyone bringing drugs, can lead to bad decisions by others or the group as a whole.
 This often increases the likelihood of police interaction and can result in charges on top of criminal trespass and loitering or prowling.

-If you or child have been charged with criminal trespass or loitering or prowling, the experienced criminal attorneys at Ghanouni Teen & Young Adult Defense Firm can help.
-Contact us at 770-285-1257 for a complimentary Defense Strategy Meeting.
+If you or your child have been charged with criminal trespass or loitering or prowling, the experienced criminal attorneys at Ghanouni Teen & Young Adult Defense Firm can help.
+Contact us for a complimentary Defense Strategy Meeting.